 Opportunities in the MAE Program

 The MAE program offers many opportunities for teachers to earn their Master's degree, add to an existing license, or maintain current licenses.
-See links to our special offerings and programs below.
 For information contact Dr. Robert Swanson, Associate Dean and Director of the School of Education, 419-448-2264 or Melissa Nye, Graduate Admissions, 419-448-2602.